 Following surgery you will need to have a soft diet.
 Please make sure that you have a week’s worth of soft food at home.
 We recommend the following foods: yogurt, cottage cheese, ice cream, Ensure or other protein shakes, creamed soups, steamed or pureed vegetables, apple sauce, eggs, oatmeal, pasta, soft bread.
 Avoid alcohol and spicy or acidic foods as they can interfere with healing.

 If you are having Ladies, please remove nail polish or artificial nails for monitoring vitals during surgery.
 Please refrain from using make-up around the mouth.

 IV sedation, do not eat or drink 8 hours prior to surgery.
 Take your medications as your physician recommends with some water.
 Please do not drink any water 2 hours prior to sedation.
 Please arrange for a driver to bring you to the appointment, take you home, and stay with your for a few hours as the sedative medication wears off.

 Bruising– Some bruising may occur after surgery either outside of the mouth or inside of the mouth and can last up to 7-10 days.
+This is normal.

 FOOD: Prepare for after surgery by having plenty of soft foods to eat.
 Examples include; yogurt, soft cheese, cottage cheese, pudding, ice cream, oatmeal, soft bread, pancakes, well boiled pasta, grits, polenta, thinly sliced lunch meats, tofu, eggs, mashed or baked potatoes, avocados, well steamed veggies, beans, hummus, Jell-O and apple sauce.
 Please stick to these types of foods for the first week after surgery.